Apply for approval of a responsible person

 If you believe you've been previously approved as a responsible person and have an ID number, you can check whether you are currently approved.

-An approved responsible person is issued with a photo identification badge indicating that they are approved as a responsible person under the Liquor Licensing Act 1997.
+An approved responsible person is issued with a badge template which you can then print yourself.
+This badge indicates you are approved as a responsible person under the Liquor Licensing Act 1997.

-If you're approved as a gaming manager or gaming employee you may not need to pay the badge fee, but instead print a badge for both gaming and liquor from the Barring and online employee notification system (BOEN).
+If you're approved as a gaming manager or gaming employee you can print a badge for both gaming and liquor from the Barring and online employee notification system (BOEN).

 What happens next